 - Mods:

-- Legs: Surge mods matching your weapons
+- Legs: 2x Elemental Surge matching your Primary weapon and Invigoration.

 Gameplay Loop